mslh84/printf/README.md

-team project for creating our own printf function
+this is a team project for creating our own printf function
 # printf